cchandre/Polarimetry/README.md

 #### Save output

-  The `Save output` table lists the saving options: `data (.pbz2)` for saving data as a compressed pickle file (to download as `Previous analysis` in the download selection), `figures (.tif)` for exporting the figures as TIFF files, `data (.mat)` for saving the values of the variables for each pixel used in the analysis as a MATLAB `.mat` file, `mean values (.xlsx)` for saving the mean values of the variables in a MS Excel file, and `stack (.gif)` for an animated gif file of the stack.
+  The `Save output` table lists the saving options: `data (.pbz2)` for saving data as a compressed pickle file (to download as `Previous analysis` in the download selection), `figures (.tif)` for exporting the figures as TIFF files, `data (.mat)` for saving the values of the variables for each pixel used in the analysis as a MATLAB `.mat` file, `mean values (.xlsx)` for saving the mean values of the variables in a MS Excel file, and `movie (.gif)` for an animated gif file of the stack.

 #### Post-processing